zero-plus-x/neoform/readme.md

 }
 ```

-You might be familiar with this as "key path" on immutable data structures or helpers like `lodash.get()`.
+The core idea of NeoForm is to map data to form fields using these key/property paths.
+We'll refer to this data as “form state” below.

-And here is the main core idea of NeoForm: to directly "map" data fields to particular form fields.
-Let's start with creating a "field" and see how it works with step-by-step example:
+Let's see how it works with a step-by-step example.
+We'll start with creating a simple input:

 ### `Field`